Ed-Vance/api/README.md

 ## To do:
 1. I suspect this should do for the back end for now, I can touch it up once I am back, the more notable thing is the auth pass where the only routes that can be accessed when not logged in are sign up and login (that took a bit of time).
-2. I want to implement the JWT token stuff a bit better to maintain the authentication better, I aim to have it refresh every 15 mins for some shorter term token and then have some longer term token that would require the user to log in for.
-Need to also look at how to manage these from the front end, but I have some vauge idea how to maintain this.
+2. I want to implement the JWT token stuff a bit better to maintain the authentication better.

 ## Notes:
 This repo passes my tests and runs however I did have some random bug in one of the previous commits where it wouldnt pass the tests and wouldnt recognise the users table, this was fixed by the npx drizzle-kit migrate command.
 You will also need to have a JWT_SECRET=maxsecret in your .env

-As I write this note I notice that it might be a pain for you to write the code for the auth logic, thus feel free to comment out the middle ware I am fairly sure it should be fine once that is commented out.